Dwight Panozzo, PhD, LCSW

 Gender-Related Treatment

-People embarking on gender transition often feel good about their decision to transition, but perhaps they or their families also have questions, uncertainties, and doubts.
+People embarking on gender transition often feel really good about their decision to transition, but perhaps they or their families also have questions, uncertainties, and doubts.
 Unfortunately, social media and popular culture tend to focus on one side of the equation of gender, exploration, and transgenderism.
-What tends to be left out are the stories of those who have chosen to desist from their trans identity, and those whose lives have been forever altered in negative ways through the medicalization of their identity challenges.
-My goal is to minimize long-term harm (including unnecessary medical harms), increase self-awareness and understanding, and help my clients achieve success in their interpersonal relationships and careers with whatever steps they decide to make in their lives outside the therapeutic relationship.
+What tends to be left out are the stories of those who have chosen to desist from their trans identity and those whose lives have been forever altered in negative ways through the medicalization of their identity challenges.

 Print | Sitemap